pmazaitis/ConTeXtBBLM/readme.md

  * Folds from balanced pairs of /start and /stop commands
  * A fold from the beginning of the document to /starttext, if applicable
  * A fold from /stoptext to the end of the document, if applicable
+ * Folds for comment blocks of three or more lines

 # Coloring Syntax